G-dH/custom-hot-corners-extended/README.md

-# Custom Hot Corners - Extended - ESM
+# Custom Hot Corners - Extended

 A GNOME Shell Extension which allows you to control and navigate Gnome Shell environment through the corners and edges of your monitors.
 But not just that, it adds many unique actions with keyboard shortcuts too.